flatironinstitute/stan-playground/paper/paper.md

 # Acknowledgements

-Andrew Gelman and Jonah Gabry (both: Columbia University) offered valuable early feedback on this project.
+Andrew Gelman and Jonah Gabry from Columbia University offered valuable early feedback on this project.

-This project relies on `tinystan` [@tinystan2025], which was itself inspired by Edward Roauldes' `BridgeStan` project [@Roualdes2023].
+This project relies on `tinystan` [@tinystan2025], which was itself inspired by Edward Roualdes' `BridgeStan` project [@Roualdes2023].

 # References